 The SOMA gay bars essentially functioned as clubs that welcomed ANYONE able to cope with the prevailing energy and this, more than the leather attire, distinguished them from the majority of the Castro bars.
-Not all the bars in the Castro were racist, but that was the general climate of this area which was slow in changing and still today feels the need to have a Black-identified Gay bar in its neighborhood.
+Not all the bars in the Castro were racist, but that was the general climate of that part of town which was slow in changing and still today feels the need to have a Black-identified Gay bar in its neighborhood.

 When the HOT HOUSE baths first opened its doors on Fifth Street, they threw this wild weekend-long party.
 Robert Opel had a invitation and shared it with me.
 There was something very generous and open about Robert.
 Although he was judgmental about the state of political affairs, I never felt he was judgmental about his friends.
 THE HOT HOUSE that week-end was like a leather fantasy theme park with no closing hours.
 We went in Friday evening and left Sunday morning.